vorpalnet/blade/retired/fsmar2/README.md

-**This module is retired.** It lives under `retired/` and is **excluded from the standard build** (no Maven profile references it; `build.sh` only discovers modules under `libs/`, `admin/`, `services/`, `test/`).
-It is kept for reference and for the rare case of rebuilding the legacy router by hand (`./mvnw -f retired/fsmar/pom.xml package`).
+**This module is retired.** It lives under `retired/` and is **excluded from the standard build** (no Maven profile references it; `build.sh` only discovers modules under `libs/`, `admin/`, `services/`, `test/`, `proto/`).
+It is kept for reference and for the rare case of rebuilding the legacy router by hand (`./mvnw -f retired/fsmar2/pom.xml package`).

-The current FSMAR is `libs/fsmar/` (`vorpal-blade-library-fsmar.jar`) — formerly "FSMAR 3".
+The current FSMAR is `libs/fsmar/` (`blade-fsmar.jar`) — formerly "FSMAR 3".
 It shares no code with this module.
-New work goes there; this will eventually be removed.
+New work goes there.

-When it was current, FSMAR 2 produced `vorpal-blade-library-fsmar.jar` and read `config/custom/vorpal/fsmar2.json`.
+Built by hand, FSMAR 2 produces `vorpal-blade-library-fsmar2.jar` and reads `config/custom/vorpal/fsmar2.json`.
 Its config model now lives in the framework at `org.vorpal.blade.framework.v2.fsmar`.